The 5 Best Ways to Celebrate CTE Month 2019

 Start Celebrating CTE Month Today!

-Whether you just want to focus on expanding your student organization or create a social media flurry, you’ll help bring CTE into the limelight for a full month!
+Whether you want to focus on expanding your CTSOs or create a social media flurry, you’ll help bring CTE into the limelight for a full month (and beyond)!

 How are you and your students celebrating CTE Month?
-Let me know in the comments!
+Let us know in the comments!